KonstantinData/Lead-Market-Insights/docs/research_artifacts.md

 - `status` – `reuse`, `refresh_requested`, or `not_found`.
 - `source_artifact` – the absolute path to the prior dossier that was reused.
 - `owner` – the last researcher to update the dossier.
-- `expires_at` – ISO timestamp indicating when a refresh should be triggered.
+- `expires_at` – timestamp formatted as `TT.MM.JJJJ HH:MM CET` indicating when a
+  refresh should be triggered.

 If a refresh is required the manifest also lists `reminder_schedule` entries that feed into the HITL escalation loop.